 Is Recycled Water Safe for Drinking?

-Even though there are concerns how water recycling possibly hurt the environment, it has several significant benefits and the most important is sustainability.
+Even though there are concerns about how water recycling possibly hurts the environment, it has several significant benefits, and the most important is sustainability.
 Is recycled water safe to use?
 Why bother to use recycled water?
-There are a number of countries or parts in the world where wastewater that goes through the drain – toilet flushing, yes – is being filtered and treated now until it has become as pure as spring water.
-It probably sounds appalling but, yes, recycled water is safe and taste just like any other, like the ordinary drinking water, bottled or tap.
+Some countries or parts in the world where wastewater that goes through the drain – toilet flushing, yes – are being filtered and treated now until it has become as pure as spring water.
+It probably sounds appalling, but, yes, recycled water is safe and tastes just like any other, like the ordinary drinking water, bottled or tap.

 Here are facts to know about the safety of recycled water:

 - Recycles water is subject to a series and array of quality testing to make sure that it is safe for use;

 - There is a minimal health risk associated with exposure to chemical contaminants.
 This has been reported by the National Research Council (NRC) wherein the reviewed current wastewater treatment have found;

 - Another NRC authors reported that the government could extend so much help to increase public confidence and trust in wastewater treatment programs for drinking – the potable water – as well as provide consistent maximum level of protection across the nation;

 - As stated in the Clean Water Act, the treatment regulations could be updated to more aggressively track organic contaminants and pursue them, which has been tremendously advanced to reduce toxins in the nations’ wastewater.

 Nonetheless, perhaps the people's greatest challenge before it is fully accepted as drinking recyclable wastewater is not legislative or technological, but it's psychological.
 This is the biggest hurdle that must be conquered and defeated, the public's mindset and insight about recycled water.

 - Agricultural use such as irrigation of crops, forestry, pasture, flowers, viticulture, and sugar cane growing